-To-day the Colorado flows through a series of self-dug canyons hundreds of miles long, a mile deep, and in some places a dozen miles across the top.
+To-day the Colorado flows through a series of self-dug canyons 217 miles in length, a mile deep, and in some places more than a dozen miles across the top.
 The sides of these canyons are carved and fretted beyond description, almost beyond belief; and the strata of rock and soil exposed by the river's excavations are marvelously colored.
 The blues and grays and mauves and reds are second in glory only to the canyon's size and sculpture.
 The colors change with every changing hour.
 The morning and the evening shadows play magician's tricks.